gurunandan-bhat/vernarch/content/essays/vernacular-architecture-in-history-and-heritage-sites.md

 Badami caves, though fragmentary, the column elements are the same, as also in the Jain wall paintings at Ellora.
 This indicates that the vocabulary of architecture was similar in the major religions, centuries ago.
+{{< figure src="/images/essays/A historical, Kondane caves, 01.png" caption="Cave at Kondane: The wooden window and ribbing, showing the wood craftsmanship of fifteen centuries ago.
+Also visible are the beams and rafters cut in stone in imitation of wood structures of that time.
+The wooden ribbing in the chaitya caves serves no structural purpose but was put there because of the ingrained wood construction techniques prevailing at that time." width="100%" >}}
 The skills that were used to construct these cave residences were advanced even by present standards.
 The earliest caves of Barabar (300 BC) carved out in a granite mountain have a surface finish that still shines as if it was made yesterday.
 This finish is up to about standing